-^{}Complainants may name one or more Realtor® principals or a firm comprised of Realtor® principals as respondent(s).
-Or, complainants may name Realtor® principals and firms as respondents.
+\Complainants may name one or more REALTOR® principals or a firm comprised of REALTOR® principals as respondent(s).
+Or, complainants may name REALTOR® principals and firms as respondents.

-^{}Not to exceed \$500.
+\\Not to exceed \$500.

 (8) Each party must provide a list of the names of witnesses he intends to call at the hearing to the Board and to all other parties not less than fifteen (15) days prior to the hearing.
 Each party shall arrange for his witnesses to be present at the time and place designated for the hearing.
-The following REALTOR® nonprincipal (or REALTOR ASSOCIATE® nonprincipal) affiliated with my firm has a financial interest in the outcome of the proceeding and may be called as a witness, and has the right to be present throughout the hearing: .
-All parties appearing at a ho earing may be called as a witness without advance r notice.
-(9) this request for arbitration i on and the allegations contained herein are true and contained within one hundred eighty (180) days after the facts constituting the arbitrable matter court. he closing of the trai nsaction, if any, or within one Date(s) alleged dispute tool s place (10) request (i.e., mandatory or decision to file a written appe on request believes that the Grievance Committee has voluntary), the party has twenty (20) days from the eal of the decision.
-Only those materials that the Grievappeal by the Board of Directors. date of transmittal of of the Grievance Co ommittee's (11) Are the circumstances giving ng rise to this arbitration request the subject of civil l litigation?
-Yes No (12) between two (or more) coop of any potential resulting a bitration conducted pursuant to Standard of Practice perating brokers pursuant to Standard of Practice 17-ward is limited to the amount paid to the respondent a party to the transaction at the direction of the respondent 4 (1) or (2), the amount by the listing brok unt in dispute and t the amount (13) Address of the property in t he transaction giving rise to this arbitration request : (14) The sale/lease closed on: (15) Agreements to arbitrate are irrevocable except as otherwise provided under sta te law.
-Complainant(s): Name e (Type/Print) Signature of REALTOR® Principal Date Addr ess Telep hone Email Name e (Type/Print) Signature of REALTOR Principal Date Addr ess Name e of Firm Address Telep hone Email
+The following REALTOR® nonprincipal (or REALTOR ASSOCIATE® nonprincipal) affiliated with my firm has a financial interest in the outcome of the proceeding and may be called as a witness, and has the right to be present throughout the hearing:

+All parties appearing at a hearing may be called as a witness without advance notice.

+(9) I declare that this application and the allegations contained herein are true and correct to the best of my knowledge and belief and this request for arbitration is filed within one hundred eighty (180) days after the closing of the transaction, if any, or within one hundred eighty (180) days after the facts constituting the arbitrable matter could have been known in the exercise of reasonable diligence, whichever is later.

+Date(s) alleged dispute took place \\\\

+- (10) If either party to an arbitration request believes that the Grievance Committee has incorrectly classified the issue presented in the request (i.e., mandatory or voluntary), the party has twenty (20) days from the date of transmittal of the Grievance Committee's decision to file a written appeal of the decision.
+Only those materials that the Grievance Committee had at the time of its determination may be considered with the appeal by the Board of Directors. - (11) Are the circumstances giving rise to this arbitration request the subject of civil litigation? \\\\\ Yes \\\\\ No - (12) Important note related to arbitration conducted pursuant to Standard of Practice 17-4 (1) or (2): Where arbitration is conducted between two (or more) cooperating brokers pursuant to Standard of Practice 17-4 (1) or (2), the amount in dispute and the amount of any potential resulting award is limited to the amount paid to the respondent by the listing broker, seller, or landlord and any amount credited or paid to a party to the transaction at the direction of the respondent. - (13) Address of the property in the transaction giving rise to this arbitration request: - (14) The sale/lease closed on: \\\\\ - (15) Agreements to arbitrate are irrevocable except as otherwise provided under state law.

+Complainant(s):

+Name (Type/Print) Signature of REALTOR Principal Date

+Address

+Telephone Email

+Name (Type/Print) Signature of REALTOR® Principal Date

+Address

+Name of Firm Address

+Telephone Email

-^{}In cases where arbitration is requested in the name of a firm comprised of Realtors® (principals), the request must be signed by at least one of the Realtors® principals of the firm as a co-complainant.
+\In cases where arbitration is requested in the name of a firm comprised of REALTORS® (principals), the request must be signed by at least one of the REALTOR® principals of the firm as a co-complainant.